 Owned Prince Alwaleed Bin Talal Bin Abdulaziz Al Saud of Saudi Arabia

-Restaurant Director And Manager Eric Beaumard who was voted 2003 Sommelier of the year by his peers in the French magazine Le Chef .
+Restaurant Manager Eric Beaumard who was voted 2003 Sommelier of the year by his peers in the French magazine Le Chef .

-Size The 183 square meter restaurant with a staff of 39 has capacity for 70 guests.
+Size The 183 square meter restaurant had a staff of 100 and capacity for 55 guests.

 Type Of Restaurant French gourmet haute cuisine